The Disconnected Bulb

-We introduced the Sengled Element Plus and Element Touch¬†in our CES coverage.
+We introduced the Sengled Element Plus¬†in our CES coverage.
 Sengled¬†is the first manufacturer to date offering smart bulbs that are compatible with a conventional dimmer, but still…don’t turn that switch off!

 If you’re undaunted by some light-duty¬†electrical work,¬†and your housing situation allows it, you can swap out your wall switches with “smart” switches.
 This allows you to turn a large number of fixtures and bulbs into “smart” lightning, but it is nowhere near as easy as screwing in a lightbulb.

 Wireless switches and remotes can help with the traditional control issue, and products like Lutron’s Connected Bulb Remote¬†and¬†Pico Remote, the¬†Flic, iDevices’¬†Instant Switch (expected mid 2017), Aeotec’s WallMote and Logitech’s POP¬†go a long way to that end.
 But you still have to keep that old light switch set to ON¬†or¬†nothing will work.

 While products like the Sengled Element Plus bulbs¬†solve the issue of having to swap-out or leave your conventional dimmer set to full, they‚ÄĒlike so many others‚ÄĒhaven’t evolved from the half-dome style of early LED lights.
 We’re not fans of this style because it ignores the need to¬†have light spread evenly toward the base when installed in a table lamp.
 With the half-dome globes, all the light directs up, away from the base of the bulb!